Iraq war hero's family accepts Medal of Honor from Trump

 Invited by Trump to address the audience, which included the three surviving soldiers, Oliver said he takes "a lot of pride" in the Medal of Honor.
 He described the moment as "surreal" and something he could not put into words.

-Atkins' had been awarded the Distinguished Service Cross, which was upgraded to a Medal of Honor after a Defense Department review.
+Atkins had been awarded the Distinguished Service Cross, which was upgraded to a Medal of Honor after a Defense Department review.

+After the ceremony, two Republican members of Montana's congressional delegation — Sen. Steve Daines and Rep. Greg Gianforte — announced that they introduced legislation Wednesday to put Atkins' name on a Veterans Affairs clinic in Bozeman.

 Trump can choose to recognize individuals for a variety of contributions to society, including the arts and science.
 But the Medal of Honor, which is instigated by the military itself through a nomination and lengthy review process that does not involve the president, is the public award ceremony Trump prefers to host.